 Oslo has lots of great museums – and when we say lots, we mean LOTS!
-That’s why you should definitely set aside some time for this part of your visit – because as well as art museums like the National Gallery and Oslo Museum of Contemporary Art, there are vast numbers of other institutions worth visiting.
-Check out the following…
+That’s why you should definitely set aside some time for this part of your visit – because as well as art museums like the National Gallery and Oslo Museum of Contemporary Art, there are vast numbers of other institutions worth visiting, like the following:

-– Norwegian Museum of Cultural History: Beautiful, rambling complex, incorporating an open-air museum, with 155 richly traditional buildings from across Norway.
-In summer there’s folk dancing and music, flatbread baking, carriage rides, a grocer’s shop and an historic playground.
+- • Norwegian Museum of Cultural History: Beautiful, rambling complex, incorporating an open-air museum, with 155 richly traditional buildings from across Norway.
+In summer there’s folk dancing and music, flatbread baking, carriage rides, a grocer’s shop and a historic playground.

 Norwegian cuisine is on the heavy side, but a lively and international gastronomic scene has developed independently of such traditions in the city.
 This is most marked in the super-trendy district of Grünerløkka, where you’ll find one great restaurant after another.
 Italian, French, Spanish or fusion – there’s something for every imaginable taste here.
 And after dinner, there are some great bars and clubs to visit for a drink and to dance that food off into the early hours.

-– Lofoten Fiskerrestaurant: This attractive and modern restaurant on Aker Brygge fjord has been a favourite amongst the locals forever.
+- • Lofoten Fiskerestaurant: This attractive and modern restaurant on Aker Brygge fjord has been a favourite amongst the locals forever.
 The chef offers a seductive range of seafood and shellfish.